 What are the benefits and disadvantages of remote testing?

-As everything, remote testing has its ups and downs.
+As with everything, remote testing has its ups and downs.
 Here are some of the advantages and possible disadvantages.

 - Less expensive than in-person usability testing (generally)